birbalds/Trippy-Trip-Capstone/README.md

 I was able to make 3D models thanks to the newly widespread VR headsets and programs like Oculus Medium, Tilt Brush, and Google Blocks (there is atleast one creature made in each program).

 I animated most of the creatures by rigging them in blender and animating them in Unity.
-The only exception beig the Disco Eel that is partly animated using Tilt Brush anmimations.
+The only exception being the Disco Eel that is partly animated using Tilt Brush anmimations.

 I edited the color scheme file in Gimp for most/all of the objects in this project.